carehart/docker.github.io/docker-for-windows/install.md

 Congratulations!
 You are now successfully running Docker Desktop on Windows.

+If you skipped or would like to run the tutorial, use the `Learn` menu item on the Docker Desktop status bar menu.

 ## Uninstall Docker Desktop

 To uninstall Docker Desktop from your Windows machine: